Passover: What Did Jesus Do for You?

 The spring festivals (found in Leviticus 23) have deep symbolism for Christians today that transcends the sacrificial laws that ended with Christ’s death.
 The Passover symbolizes the sacrifice of Jesus Christ for our sins.
 The festival called the Days of Unleavened Bread symbolizes our need to live free of sin, after having our past sins forgiven.

 Just before His betrayal and crucifixion, Jesus asked His disciples to prepare for His final Passover (Matthew 26:18-20).
-This evening, commemorated since the time of the Exodus from Egypt, involved the sacrifice of an unblemished lamb whose blood protected the Israelites while the firstborn of the Egyptians were slain (Exodus 12:5-7, 12-14).
+All those years since the time of the Exodus from Egypt, and all those unblemished lambs that were sacrificed, led up to this time.

-The New Testament makes clear that this lamb represented Jesus Christ.
+The New Testament makes clear that the Passover lamb represented Jesus Christ.
 As John the Baptist had announced about Jesus, “Behold!
 The Lamb of God who takes away the sin of the world!”
 (John 1:29).
+And as the apostle Paul later proclaimed, “Christ, our Passover, was sacrificed for us” (1 Corinthians 5:7).

 This last Passover was special, and Jesus taught His disciples new elements that would become the basis of the New Testament Passover service.

-The symbols of the bread and the wine
+The New Testament Passover symbols of the bread and the wine

 After the foot washing, Jesus instituted two deeply meaningful symbols of the New Testament Passover.